Andre-Sovich/B-Tree-Visualization/README.md

 # B-Tree-Visualization
-ISU Capstone Project concerning the virtualization of a B-tree and its variations.
+Spring 2025 ISU Capstone Project concerning the virtualization of a B-tree and its variations.
 Members include Andre Sovich, Jenna Olsen, Maritza Rodriguez